 How it turns back the clock: The Swedish study found Paleo is far better than a typical diet at reducing a type of inflammation in our bodies that tends to worsen as we age, slowing thyroid function and causing a host of other problems.
 Paleo's ability to quickly relieve this inflammation is key to jumpstarting thyroid and "reversing age-related weight gain," Ballantyne adds.

-Why weight stays off: The newest research shows Paleo works far better than a typical diet at neutralizing enzymes linked to fat storage, leading to Paleo's superior "long-term beneficial effects," says University of Umea's Caroline Blomquist, PhD.
+Why weight stays off: The newest research shows Paleo is a longevity diet, working far better than a typical diet at neutralizing enzymes linked to fat storage, leading to Paleo's superior "long-term beneficial effects," says University of Umea's Caroline Blomquist, PhD.
 Paleo is also higher in protein than a typical diet, and per a research breakthrough at the University of Arkansas, increasing protein intake is crucial to keeping metabolisms up — and waists trim — in our 40s and beyond.

 (Photo Credit: Getty Images)